Azure/typespec-azure/.chronus/changes/allow_int_string-2024-6-29-16-19-19.md

   - "@azure-tools/typespec-client-generator-core"
 ---

-add support for encoding ints as strings
+add support for encoding an int as a string